m8811163008/carousel_indicator_simple/README.md

 ## Getting started

-Add the dependency in pubspec.yaml
+Add the dependency in the pubspec.yaml

 ## ScreenShots